 To reach these findings, the researchers looked at data from personal daily online activity profiles of 15,000 college students.
 They analyzed these students’ habits and then categorized them as “night owls,” “daytime finches,” and “morning larks.”
 The next step was to look at and compare their class times to their academic successes.
 Ultimately, this led them to discovering that students whose circadian rhythms didn’t match up with their class schedules received lower grades thanks to a condition called social jet lag.

 People who suffer from social jet lag experience difficulties at work, school, or in other demanding areas, because their peak alertness falls outside of that scheduled time.
-Benjamin Smarr, the study’s co-lead author and postdoctoral fellow at UC Berkeley, explains how this appears to affect the students of their study: “We found that the majority of students were being jetlagged by their class times, which correlated very strongly with decreased academic performance.”
+Benjamin Smarr, the study’s co-lead author and postdoctoral fellow at UC Berkeley, explains to NeuroscienceNews how this appears to affect the students of their study: “We found that the majority of students were being jetlagged by their class times, which correlated very strongly with decreased academic performance.”